frappe/press/README.md

 - [**Frappe UI**](https://github.com/frappe/frappe-ui): A Vue-based UI library, to provide a modern user interface.
 The Frappe UI library provides a variety of components that can be used to build single-page applications on top of the Frappe Framework.

+- [**Agent**](https://github.com/frappe/agent): A flask app designed to work along with Press.
+It provides a CLI interface for Press to communicate with the sites and benches.

 - [**Docker**](https://www.docker.com): An open-source platform that enables developers to build, package, and deploy applications in lightweight, portable containers.

 - [**Ansible**](https://www.ansible.com): An open-source IT automation tool that simplifies the management, configuration, and deployment of systems and applications.